What We Have Found

 Students have better outcomes if they do not move school regularly.
 There is good evidence that student transience has a negative impact on student outcomes, both in New Zealand and overseas.
 Research suggests that students who move home or school frequently are more likely to underachieve in formal education when compared with students that have a more stable school life.
 A recent study found that school movement had an even stronger effect on educational success than residential movement.

 There is also evidence that transience can have negative effects on student behaviour, and on short term social and health experiences.

 How We Are Going

-In 2015, 3,785 students were identified as transferring school twice or more between 1st March and 1st November.
+In 2019, 3,262 students were identified as transferring school twice or more between 1st March and 1st November.
 These students are considered transient.
-Of transient students, 87% transferred school twice, 11% transferred 3 times, and 2% transferred 4 times or more.
+Of these transient students, 88% transferred school twice, 10% transferred 3 times, and 2% transferred 4 times or more.

 Schools in the lowest deciles draw their students from communities with the highest degree of socio-economic disadvantage.
 To look at the relationship between decile and transient student rates, students are counted once for each decile associated with each of the schools they attended.

 There is a correlation between school socio-economic mix and the rate of transient students.
-Generally speaking, as decile increases, the number of transient students decreases.
+As decile increases, the number of transient students decreases.

-Regional spread of transient students was examined in the same way as the spread amongst deciles.
-Transient students are counted once in each Region they attended school.
+Transient students are counted once in each Region where they attended school.

 Cumulative transience in primary aged children